catalyst-cooperative/pudl-archiver/README.md

 be in the draft deposition.
 If the state of the deposition has been changed in any way since the failed run, then the behavior of an attempted retry is undefined.

+Once a retry run has been kicked off, it will follow these steps below:

+1. Load the run summary from the previous run and get failed/successful resources and CLI settings.
+2. Filter out successful resources from previous run so we don't re-download them.
+3. Start downloading failed resources and adding new versions to the open draft deposition.
+4. Attempt to publish draft containing resources from original run and retry, following standard validation procedures.

 ## Adding a new dataset

 ### Step 1: Define the dataset's metadata